 Hanok refers to houses built in the traditional Korean style.
-While tile-roofed and thatch-roofed hanoks were equally common, the former are typically be noblemen residences while the latter were mostly houses of the commoners’ in the past.
-These days, most people who are still living in such traditional tile-roofed hanok have modern facilities installed within.
+While tile-roofed and thatch-roofed hanoks were equally common, the former were typically noblemen residences while the latter were mostly houses of the commoners in the past.
+These days, most traditional hanok that are still lived in have modern facilities installed within.

 Experience the traditional culture for yourself through the many hanok villages in Korea, including Jeonju Hanok Village, Andong Hahoe Folk Village, Bukchon Hanok Village, Namsangol Hanok Village and Naganeupseong Folk Village.

 This page was last updated on October 10, 2017, and therefore information may differ from what is presented here.